Flax, the Fish Substitute for Vegans

 About Flax Plant

-The slender stems of flax plant grows erect up to an average height of 1.2 m.
+The slender stems of flax plant grow erect with an average height of 1.2 m.

 The leaves are bluish-grey or green, wider in the middle and about 40 cm long and 3 mm broad.

 The flowers are sometimes bright red but often pure blue up to 25 mm in diameter with five petals.

 The fruit is 4-7 mm long and round and 5- 9 mm in diameter, with several glossy seeds like an apple.

 The flax seeds are brown and yellow or golden.